Skip to main content

+LangSmith Self-Hosted provides SSO via OAuth2.0 and OIDC, which delegates authentication to your Identity Provider (IdP) to manage access to LangSmith.
+The LangSmith implementation supports any provider that is OIDC compliant.
+Once configured, you will see a login screen that prompts to Log in via SSO.
 By default, LangSmith Self-Hosted supports the Authorization Code flow with Client Secret.
-In this version of the flow, your client secret is stored security in the LangSmith platform (not on the frontend) and used for authentication and establishing auth sessions.
+In this version of the flow, your client secret is stored securely in LangSmith (not on the frontend) and used for authentication and establishing auth sessions.

 Prerequisites

-• You must be self-hosted and on an Enterprise plan.
+• Self-hosted and on an Enterprise plan.

 LangSmith SSO is only supported over https.